enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 New data is already included in the ENA on a continuous basis and distributed daily from our browser, FTP and RESTful API services.
 The key change is that we will no longer make an additional separate quarterly release of the assembled/annotated subset of sequences.
 We will focus our resources on further developing and supporting our continuous distribution presentation products.

 As part of the release retirement we will no longer be creating cumulative FTP files in the FTP update folders (e.g. http://ftp.ebi.ac.uk/pub/databases/ena/sequence/update/).
 These cumulative files tracked daily changes in between release cycles and thus cannot continue to be produced sustainably.
 Release 143 will be the last available in the release folder (available here once released http://ftp.ebi.ac.uk/pub/databases/ena/sequence/release/), the update folder will be removed after this last release.
-Set based sequences have already been removed from the release and will continue to be added to the FTP in their corresponding folders (e.g. http://ftp.ebi.ac.uk/pub/databases/ena/wgs/public/).
+Set based sequences have already been removed from the release and will continue to be added to the FTP in their corresponding folders (e.g. http://ftp.ebi.ac.uk/pub/databases/ena/wgs/public/; http://ftp.ebi.ac.uk/pub/databases/ena/tsa/public/; http://ftp.ebi.ac.uk/pub/databases/ena/tls/public/).

 After the final release in March 2020 we will be merging the '_release' and '_update' data types for sequence, coding and non-coding.
 So the data types'sequence_release' and 'sequence_update' will be replaced with the data type 'sequence'.
 This affects users of our API and browser advanced search services, you will need to use the updated data type end points.
-The new data types will be available in parallel ahead of the switchover, so we advise switching ahead of March 2020.
+The new data types will be available in parallel.

 The following guide has been created to assist users in moving away from the release.
 This guide outlines accessing assembled/annotated sequences, guidance on how to identify data based on a last updated timestamp and advice for establishing your own mirroring procedures using our portfolio of other access services.

 Accessing assembled/annotated sequences
 =======================================
-..Edit if we are to discontinue FTP, following resolution of meeting about continuation  of this service.
 Assembled/annotated sequences can be obtained from our continuous daily distribution resources, with API, FTP and web browser-based options.
 For most use cases we would recommend the ENA Browser API as it provides the greatest specificity and flexibility for obtaining a tailored dataset of assembled/annotated sequences for your requirements.

 ENA API